boylesoftware/x2node-records/README.md

 # X2 Framework for Node.js | Record Types Library

-This module provides application with tools for defining the data structures, with which they operate.
-The module is a part of X2 Framework.

 X2 Framework deals with the notion of *records*.
 Records are objects of a certain type, normally persisted in a database and identified by a unique id.
 In the code, records are represented by JSON objects.
 The collection of *record types* assembled into a *record types library* defines the data domain, with which the application operates.
 Record types define the structure of the records, record properties and their types, etc. A record type definition is a schema for the records, or, using the OOP analogy, record types are like classes and records are like instances or objects of those classes.

 ## Table of Contents